 - Try not to use the same password for multiple accounts to avoid a full hack if someone gets one of your passwords.
 You can keep all your passwords safe in one place with the best password manager.

-- Do not respond, forward, or click on things in suspicious emails to avoid online phishing scams.
-Please make sure to arm yourself with techniques to avoid online phishing scams.
+- Do not respond to, forward, or click on things in suspicious emails to avoid online phishing scams.
+Clicking on malicious links is a fast road to becoming vulnerable to an online security breach.

-- Think before you post, conversate, comment or share.
+- Think before you post, converse, comment, or share.
 Try not to post anything too personal or inappropriate.
 Once it's out there, it's out there forever.

 Social Media and Blogging Safety